 Approach for streamlining of Resolutions

-6.2.1 To review existing WTSA Resolutions with a view to streamlining them, taking into account
+6.2.1 To review and examine in-force WTSA Resolutions with a view to streamlining them, taking into account

-the PP Resolutions and Council Resolutions,
+the PP Resolutions and Council Resolutions (vertically),

-Resolutions of other Sectors (WTDC/RA)
+Resolutions of other Sectors like WTDC, WRC, (horizontally)

 as appropriate.

-6.2.2 To examine the WTSA Resolutions with a view

-to avoid repetitions and duplication

-with the PP Resolutions.
-(Ref.
-TSAG RG-ResReview ToR).
+6.2.2

 6.2.3 To prepare towards revision/modification/suppression/addition of Resolutions for WTSA and for PP.

-6.3 Guiding principles for streamlining existing WTSA resolutions
+6.3 Guiding principles for streamlining in-force WTSA resolutions

-6.3.1 At WTSA, the in-force WTSA resolutions should be examined with the objective to suppress completed/obsolete ones and parts thereof based on contributions from MS (Member State) and ITU-T SM (Sector Member).
+6.3.1 At WTSA, the in-force WTSA resolutions should be examined with the objective to modify, merge, align, or suppress completed/obsolete ones and parts thereof based on contributions from ITU-T members

-6.3.2 The following guiding principles might prove useful in the work on streamlining resolutions and are be followed to the extent possible to help the ITU membership to draft proposals, so that WTSA Resolutions are concise and ITU-T focused; implementable; effective; and stay abreast with the evolution of telecommunication and information technologies and the ICT standardization environment, taking into account WSIS Action Lines and SDGs:
+6.3.2 The following guiding principles might prove useful in the work on streamlining resolutions and are be followed to the extent possible to help the ITU membership to draft proposals, so that WTSA Resolutions are concise and ITU-T focused; implementable; effective; and stay abreast with the evolution of telecommunication and information technologies and services standardization environment, taking into account WSIS Action Lines and SDGs:

 Table 1 Guiding principles for streamlining existing WTSA resolutions